yak-was-here/yak-was-here/apps/@yak-was-here/ad-gagger/README.md

 ## TODO

 - [ ] Use sync storage for settings
+- [ ] Use timestamp and extension version to identify when settings and stats where saved
 - [ ] Allow import/export of configurations
 - [ ] Reset settings button
 - [ ] Skip the new "Using ad blocker?" message that Twitch shows
 - [ ] Support Kick.com
+- [ ] Add stats - chrome.storage.sync
+  - [ ] Ads muted
+  - [ ] Ads skipped